pauldowman/balisong/README.md

 Developing
 ----------

 Contributions (with tests!) are welcome.
 Balisong uses Cucumber and RSpec.
-To run the tests, do `rake spec cucumber` or `autotest`.
+To run the tests, do `rake spec cucumber` or `AUTOFEATURE=true autotest`.

 Contributors